SuleimanFarah/sunpy/SOCIS-2015-Alex-Hamilton.md

 The goal of this project is to implement an API for easy creation, updating, distribution and analysis of NLFFF extrapolation models within SunPy using a new object class that would contain the extrapolator code and take a magnetogram map as one of its constructor arguments.
 This would ideally be implemented in a way similar to astropy.modeling, and would enable users to either implement in Python, or hook into custom non-python code.

+Extrapolations could then be evaluated in two ways:
+- Qualitatively: by visualising the field over an active region using MayaVi (see fig 2 below).
-Extrapolations could then be evaluated to one of the semi-analytical solution fields, such as the Titov-Demoulin Equilibrium model and visualised using MayaVi (see fig 2 below).
+- Quantitatively: using semi-analytical solution fields, such as the Titov-Demoulin Equilibrium model and comparing the extrapolated and model fields using various metrics, such as the figures of merit from Wiegelmann et al (2006).

 Fig 2: Potential Field Extrapolation, overlaid on the (a) AIA and (b) (c) HMI boundary data.
 ![potential field extrapolation over genuine data](http://i.imgur.com/hGKvwdL.jpg)